Mubaraktoye/HNGTaskZero/README.md

 # HNG12 Public API

-This is a simple ASP.NET Core Web API for the HNG12 program.
+This is a simple ASP.NET Core Web API.
 It provides a public endpoint that returns JSON data containing the registered email, the current UTC datetime, and the GitHub repository URL.

 ## Features